kolodziejgrzegorz/Where-is-my-money/README.md

 # Where-is-my-money

-Java Spring Boot app with Jpa Hibernate and MySql database.
-The main goal is to create an expense management application with Spring Boot back-end and Javascript jQuerry cielnt.
+Java Spring Boot app with Jpa Hibernate and MySQL database.
+The main goal is to create an expense management application with Spring Boot back-end and Javascript jQuerry client.

 Java 1.8